Nat-Cog/SentimentSync/README.md

-# SentimentVibe - Mood-Based Content Suggestion iOS App
+# SentimentSync - Mood-Based Content Suggestion iOS App

-SentimentVibe is an iOS application that provides personalized content recommendations based on your current emotional state.
+SentimentSync is an iOS application that provides personalized content recommendations based on your current emotional state.
 Built using SwiftUI, the app offers a seamless user experience with dynamic content presentation for various emotions.

 ## Features